ShirleyxZhang/cs50_final/guide_agent/README.md

 - The Guide Agent cannot join a game until at least one Field Agent has.
 - The program has no way of alerting the user to an invalid message.
 - The program works using UDP, which is not as reliable as TCP.
+- When sending a hint, the Guide Agent chooses from a list of pebble ID's to send hints to.
+However, the pebble ID's can get long, so typing in the pebble ID of the Field Agent that the user wants to send a hint to can be a long and annoying task, increasing the chance of a typo, making it so the user may not know that they messed up when trying to send a hint to their Field Agent.